MechaResearch/MechaPwn/README.md

 - Boot masterpatched PS2 backups from the console's original region by skipping the logo check (for example, by loading a disc using [wlaunchELF](https://github.com/ps2homebrew/wLaunchELF))
 - Boot burned PS1 backups, original PS1 and PS2 disks from all-region by skipping the logo check (for example, by loading a disc using [wlaunchELF](https://github.com/ps2homebrew/wLaunchELF))
 - 70k[^70k] and Deckard[^Deckard] only: Change OSD and DVD region
+- Deckard[^Deckard] only: force NTSC-U region and video mode for PS2/PS1 titles

 On all-region Deckard[^Deckard] units, FAT[^Fat]/70k[^70k] units from regions North America or Asia additionally

 - Boot burned PS1 backups, original PS1 and PS2 disks from all-region directly from OSD

 ### FAQ

+#### Why do my screen get noisy and blurry?

+Your TV doesnt support NTSC or PAL signal.
+MechaPwn can change default video mode, for example DEX on Deckard[^Deckard] units will force NTSC video mode.
+Choose CEX option or use different TV.

 #### Why do PAL/NTSC-J consoles do not play NTSC/PAL discs (on SCPH-70000 and earlier)?